Book Now →

 What is the best time of year to visit Brisbane?

 The best time to visit Brisbane is during the cooler, drier months from April to October (autumn and winter).
-Temperatures are a perfect 15–26°C with low humidity and almost no rainfall — ideal for outdoor activities, hiking, and day trips.
-Winter (June–August) is also prime whale-watching season in Moreton Bay.
-Summer (December–February) is hot and humid with afternoon storms, but it's excellent for beach activities and the islands buzz with activity.
+Temperatures are a perfect 15–26°C with low humidity and almost no rainfall.
+Winter (June–August) is also prime whale-watching season in Moreton Bay (Quandamooka Country).
+Summer (December–February) is hot and humid with afternoon storms, but excellent for beach activities and island adventures.
 Brisbane enjoys around 280 days of sunshine per year, so there is truly no bad time to visit.

 Is Brisbane good for families with children?

 Brisbane is outstanding for families and consistently ranks among Australia's most child-friendly cities.
-Top family attractions include Lone Pine Koala Sanctuary (cuddle koalas, hand-feed kangaroos), South Bank Parklands with its safe lagoon beach and playground, the Queensland Museum and Sciencentre (brilliant hands-on science), Roma Street Parklands, numerous excellent playgrounds, CityCat ferry rides, and easy day trips to Gold Coast theme parks like Dreamworld and Sea World.
+Top family attractions in 2026 include Bluey's World (world-first immersive Bluey experience at Eatons Hill), Lone Pine Koala Sanctuary (meet koalas, hand-feed kangaroos), South Bank Parklands with its safe lagoon beach and playground, the Queensland Museum and Sciencentre (brilliant hands-on science), Roma Street Parklands, CityCat ferry rides, and easy day trips to Gold Coast theme parks.
 Many of the best activities are completely free.

 How do I get around Brisbane?